 What Is A Tax Deduction?

-The purpose of tax deductions is to decrease your taxable income, which then decreases the amount of taxes you need to pay to the federal government.
-To help you reduce your taxable income, we aggregated a huge list of deductions many people often overlook or aren’t sure how to use them to their advantage.
+The purpose of income tax deductions is to decrease your taxable income, which then decreases the amount of taxes you need to pay to the federal government.
+To help you reduce your taxable income, we aggregated a huge list of tax deductible items many people often overlook or aren’t sure how to use to their advantage.

 How Do I Qualify To Claim Tax Deductions?